-The Board noted that the woman is presented in a way that suggests she is not embarrassed about her body but is simply trying to maintain some modesty and cover her private areas.
+The Board noted in relation to the first image the woman is presented in a way that suggests she is not embarrassed about her body but is simply trying to maintain some modesty and cover her private areas.

 The Board noted that the woman has an active role in the advertisement as she is looking toward the camera and happily smiling.
 The Board noted the product being advertised is a health bar (protein bar) and that the name of the product is 'naked' which is indicative of the natural nature of the ingredients used and that there are no hidden ingredients or harmful ie: 'naughty' ingredients.